 [35A.
 Deleted by No. 49 of 1983 s.
 9.]

-36. Grantee may bid for and purchase chattels
+36. Grantee may bid for and purchase chattels and appoint etc. receiver

 (1) Notwithstanding any rule of law or equity to the contrary, the grantee of any bill of sale by way of security may at any time after he has demanded payment of the moneys or performance of the conditions secured by such bill of sale —